Nevin505/Static-Webpage/README.md

+#Description
-A static Webpage Build using HTML5 and Css
+A static Webpage Build using HTML5 and Css,Clone of PeperFry.com website